Guide to Work, Study, Travel and Living Abroad

 From Traditional to Modern

 In this day and age, we see powerful cranes used ubiquitously.
 But this was not always the case.
-When the construction of the church began in 1882, the architects, the bricklayers, and other laborers worked using very traditional methods.
+When the church's construction began in 1882, the architects, the bricklayers, and other laborers worked using traditional methods.
 Gaudí, in turn, tried to take advantage of more modern techniques when he took over the direction in 1883.
 For example, he started using railway tracks with small wagons to transport materials from one place to another.
 He was also the first to bring in cranes to lift weights.
 Relocating the workshops to the actual site, another of his pioneering ideas, also made the construction easier.

 A statue on the facade of La Sagrada Familia.